-The Chase Freedom Unlimited balance transfer fee is 3% when you transfer during the first 60 days of account opening, with a minimum of $5 on balances transferred within 60 days, then 5% (min $5).
+The Chase Freedom Unlimited balance transfer fee is Either $5 or 5% of the amount of each transfer, whichever is greater.
 The fee applies to each balance transferred to the Freedom Unlimited Card.

 Freedom Unlimited’s maximum balance transfer limit is $15,000, or your card’s total credit limit, whichever is less.
 So make sure you have enough available credit to cover the transaction, including transfer fees.
 If you’re doing a balance transfer on the application, the full amount you request isn’t guaranteed since you won’t know your credit limit until you’re approved.
 Chase will usually decline any balance transfer request over the approved limit.
 In some cases, they may adjust a balance transfer down to an acceptable amount.